esphome/esphome-docs/components/display/ili9xxx.rst

 displays from the same chip family with ESPHome.
 As this is a somewhat higher resolution display and may require pins beyond the typical SPI connections, it is better suited for use with the ESP32.

-**Note:** To use 16bit instead of 8bit colors use a esp32 with enough PSRAM the display.
+**Note:** 16 bit color requires more memory for the framebuffer than is typically available on devices.
+Ensure that you are using a device with enough PSRAM to handle the framebuffer size (Display Width * Display Height * 16)

 .. figure:: images/ili9341-full.jpg
     :align: center